Table alerts

 Overview

-Table alerts automatically monitor your Clay tables and notify you when something needs attention — whether error rates spike in a column or a table grows beyond an expected size.
+Table alerts automatically monitor your Clay tables and notify you when something needs attention — whether error rates spike in a column, a table grows beyond an expected size, or a table stops receiving new data.
 Stay on top of data quality issues and workflow health without having to check your tables manually.

 Setting up table alerts

-• Column Error Rate Alert — fires when any column's error rate percentage exceeds your threshold.
+• Column failure rate — alerts when a column's error rate exceeds a threshold.
 Default: 75%.

-• Table Row Count Alert — fires when your table's row count exceeds your limit.
+• Row count limit — alerts when your table's row count exceeds a threshold.
 Default: 45,000 rows.

 Viewing and managing alerts